 Attendance key focus for Public School District

-Grande Prairie Public School District head office, Emma Mason
+The workshop will be held at the Grande Prairie Public School District, Emma Mason

 The Grande Prairie Public School District will be keeping a close eye on how often students miss class this year.
 It’s created a new program called “Every Day Matters” as a way to try to keep attendance rates up.

 Superintendent Sandy McDonald doesn’t believe skipping school is a major problem for the school division.
 However, he says it’s important students make an effort to show up because its a skill that will help them in the future.